 I’ve read historical fiction for as long as I can remember starting with Robin Hood, King Arthur, and Alexandre Dumas' Three Musketeers.
 More recently my own favourite author has been Bernard Cornwell and I suppose his work has influenced my humble efforts more than any other.

 Apart from writing, I enjoy travelling and I spend my spare time gardening, walking and reading.
-In the past few years I've discovered archaeology and I take part in an annual dig at a local Roman villa site.
+For a number of years I took part in a long term dig at a Roman villa site.

 Writing Historical Fiction